metno/emep-ctm/Subrun.rst

 Exception to the priority rule are:
   * maskID cannot be set by attributes in the netcdf file
-  * the file and source factor are on top of each other, not replaced
+  * the file and source 'factor' are on top of each other, not replaced
   * boolean parameters (like apply_femis), are used as "and" (i.e. if any is false, the result is false)

 List of file attributes (default in parenthesis):